 The two main concerns raised by reviewer were that: 1) the proposal did not sufficiently address the fact that low weight in the AN group could explain variability in cognitive functioning and 2) the proposal did not address comorbidity like depression and anxiety which could lead to cognitive impairments.

 Response: I thank the reviewer for these important comments.
-Weight-status will be addressed in two ways.
-First, I now include a group of patients with Atypical AN, namely, with all symptoms of AN-R except for being low-weight.
-If no differences are found between Atypical AN and AN-R, but are found between AN-R and AN-BP, this will provide strong evidence that differences between the groups are likely due to disordered eating pattern (restrictive vs. binge eating/purging) rather than weight status.
-In addition, we will assess correlations between the primary results in each task and participants’ weight status (%EBW).
-With respect to comorbidity, in the revised proposal I added a section regarding how comorbid symptoms of anxiety and depression as well as comorbid DSM-5 diagnoses will be addressed (page 14).
+Weight status will be addressed in two ways.
+First, I now include a group of patients with Atypical AN, a diagnosis which has all of the same symptoms of AN-R, except for being underweight.
+If no differences are found between Atypical AN and AN-R patients, but are found between AN-R and AN-BP patients, this will provide strong evidence that differences between the groups are likely due to disordered eating patterns (restrictive vs. binge eating/purging) rather than weight status.
+In addition, we will assess correlations between the primary results from each task and participants’ weight status (%EBW).
+With respect to comorbidity, in the revised proposal I added a section regarding how comorbid symptoms of anxiety and depression, as well as comorbid DSM-5 diagnoses, will be addressed (page 14).

 Reviewer 4

-*** Please note that I did not address here several comments regarding set-shifting (proactive vs. reactive) because these are not relevant for the revised proposal ***
+*** Please note that I did not address several comments regarding set-shifting (proactive vs. reactive) because these are no longer relevant in the revised proposal ***

 “Numerous studies have assessed EF, particularly set-shifting and response inhibition, in individuals with eating disorders.
 This body of work diminishes the originality of Study 1, which aims to compare individuals with AN-R, AN-BP, and BN on EF in a non-emotional context.
 The hypothesized differences among adolescents with AN-R, AN-BP, BN, and healthy controls on task performance largely replicate the findings of previous research.”

-Response: After considering the reviewer’s comment, I have decided to exclude study 1 and focus on causal relationships between emotion and inhibitory control.
-While some studies assessed food-related inhibitory control in eating disorders, none, to the best of my knowledge, systematically examined how emotions act to modulate food-related inhibition (Study 1), assess whether food-related inhibition can attenuate emotional arousal at the physiological level (Study 2), or whether priming inhibitory control can improve emotion regulation (study 3) in adolescents with EDs.
+Response: After considering the reviewer’s comment, I have decided to exclude Study 1 and focus on causal relationships between emotion and inhibitory control.
+While some studies have assessed food-related inhibitory control in eating disorders, none, to the best of my knowledge, have systematically examined the role of emotions in modulating food-related inhibition (Study 1), assessed whether food-related inhibition can attenuate emotional arousal at the physiological level (Study 2), or examined whether priming inhibitory control can improve emotion regulation (Study 3) in adolescents with EDs.
 Hence, the revised proposal includes a set of novel studies, all addressing potential interactions between inhibitory control and emotion from different angles.

 “Figure 1 hypothesizes that EFs are associated with different aspects of the eating disorder clinical phenotype (i.e., set-shifting inflexible thinking; response inhibition impulse control difficulties; updating rumination).
 Yet, measures of these clinical phenotypes are not included in the assessment battery.
 This is a missed opportunity to test a central component of the PI’s theoretical model.”

 Response: I agree with the reviewer that measurements of clinical phenotypes were missing.
-The revised proposal focuses on inhibitory control-emotion interaction as a potential mechanism contributing to disordered eating.
-Thus, in page 13, under “Contribution of IC-emotion interactions to disordered eating” you will find details on how we plan to assess the contribution of inhibitory control-emotion interactions to restricted eating, binge eating, and purging behaviors.
+The revised proposal focuses on the interaction between inhibitory control and emotion as a potential mechanism contributing to disordered eating.
+Thus, on page 13, under “Contribution of IC-emotion interactions to disordered eating” you will find details on how we plan to assess the contribution of inhibitory control-emotion interactions on restricted eating, binge eating, and purging behaviors.

 “Potential confounds that could influence performance on EF tasks in emotion and non-emotion contexts (e.g., pubertal status, comorbid psychiatric disorders, personality traits, duration of eating disorder symptoms, emotion regulation difficulties, etc.) are not considered in the analyses”.

 Response: The reviewer is correct.
-In the revised proposal, I have addressed these potential confounds (see correlational analyses section and dealing with comorbidity sections in pages 13-14).
+In the revised proposal, I have addressed these potential confounds (see the correlational analyses section and the dealing with comorbidity section on pages 13-14).